hamishgibbs/pull_facebook_data_for_good/README.md

 This program uses selenium webdriver to imitate the behaviour of an API for downloading the full timeseries of a data collection.

 *Disclaimer: This download routine will only work for those with access to Facebook Data for Good, and will only function for datasets to which the user has been granted access.
-This tool is not developed by or associated with Facebook, is is simply a utility to automate downloading data from the Facebook Data for Good Geoinsights Platform.*
+This tool is not developed by or associated with Facebook, it is simply a utility to automate downloading data from the Facebook Data for Good Geoinsights Platform.*

 ### Installation
 Clone this repository and alter the output path in the makefile